ant-design/ant-design/docs/react/faq.en-US.md

 No, actually, you can convert Less to Sass/Stylus(etc...) with tools (which you can Google).

-### `Select Dropdown DatePicker TimePicker Popover Popconfirm` will disappear when I click another popup component inside it, How to resolve it?
+### `Select Dropdown DatePicker TimePicker Popover Popconfirm` disappear when I click another popup component inside it, How to resolve it?

 Use `<Select getPopupContainer={trigger => trigger.parentNode}>` to render component inside Popover.
 (Or other getXxxxContainer props)